Learn how to train your bot to handle Small Talk and Frequently Asked Questions.

 Your CSV file needs to have 3 columns:

 The system label is used to match the multiple variations of the questions and their answers.

 For every question that you train the bot there are several properties that need to be configured:

 A short name for the question.
 Used to match the multiple variations of the questions and their answers when importing.
-Because one question can have bot multiple question expressions and multiple answer variations the system label is used to group these pairs.
+Because one question can have bot multiple question expressions and multiple answer variations the group name is used to label these pairs.

 Voice answer (optional)